The Rev. Canon J. Philip Ashey

 The Rev. Jacob Worley is the rector of St. Andrew’s Church in the Diocese of Fort Worth, Texas.
 Jacob graduated with a degree in Zoology and Botany in 1994 and has worked as a field biologist for government agencies and private industries.
 Having heard the Lord’s call to ministry, Jacob went to Trinity School for Ministry in Ambridge, PA and graduated in 2004 with his M.Div. and was ordained in 2004 and 2005.
 He has served with four different provinces including the Episcopal Church of Rwanda, the Anglican Church of Canada, the Church of Ireland, and the Anglican Church of North America.
 He has been married to Kelly for over 30 years, and together they have five children adult children and two grandchildren on the way.
 His passion is best expressed in the words of Jude vs. 3, “. . . to contend for the faith that was once for all delivered to the saints.”

-The Rev. Al Zadig, Jr. has been Rector of St. Michael’s Church in Charleston, SC since September, 2007.
-Previously Al served as Rector of All Saints Church in Chevy Chase, Maryland in the Diocese of Washington, DC.
-Born in Connecticut, the Rev. Al Zadig holds degrees from the University of Massachusetts in Amherst and the Seminary at the University of the South in Sewanee, Tennessee.
-He also attended the University of Glasgow on exchange, in Glasgow Scotland.
-Al and his wife Libby have three children.
+The Rev. Al Zadig, Jr. is Rector of St. Michael’s Church in Charleston, SC and previously served as Rector of All Saints Church in Chevy Chase, Maryland.
+Al has a passion for ministry to men, and in fact is the author of Turbo Bible (Old Testament) for Men.
+His other passion is evangelism, having taught the Alpha Course for nearly 30 years.
+Before seminary, Al was a television sports journalist.
+Born in Connecticut, he holds degrees from the University of Massachusetts in Amherst and the Seminary at the University of the South in Sewanee, Tennessee.
+Al and his wife, Libby, have three children.is